GiulioRossetti94/PyBondLab/README.md

 ```
 ### Data Uncertainty
-the scripts  [MomentumDataUncertainty.py](examples/MomentumDataUncertainty.py) and [RatingDataUncertainty.py](examples/MomentumDataUncertainty.py) provide the replications of Section X in \ref{}.
+the scripts [MomentumDataUncertainty.py](examples/MomentumDataUncertainty.py) and [RatingDataUncertainty.py](examples/MomentumDataUncertainty.py) provide replications of Section X in \ref{}.

-The scripts allow to compare the effect of ex ante and ex post data cleaning procedures on the expected returns of long-short portfolios sorted on specific variables/characteristics, highlighting the effect of look-ahead bias that is incorrectly introduced when ex post cleaning procedures are applied.
+These scripts allow comparison of the effects of ex-ante and ex-post data cleaning procedures on the expected returns of long-short portfolios sorted by specific variables/characteristics.
+They highlight the look-ahead bias that is incorrectly introduced when ex-post cleaning procedures are applied.